 Turning a successful company into a franchise can be an excellent way to earn income without all the commitment and work of traditional expansion.
 Although another business owner will handle the day-to-day operations of the company and will be legally responsible for that company’s success, franchisors still have certain legal liabilities to provide a fair chance to franchisees.

-These obligations include taking steps to register the business opportunity you are offering with the State, drafting necessary franchise disclosure documents and contracts, and proving the necessary training and support required by a franchise agreement.
-Sometimes these requirements can hamper the vision and drive that got you to where you are today, but a lawyer could help handle these aspects so you can focus on running your business.
+These obligations include taking steps to register the business opportunity you are offering with the State, drafting necessary franchise disclosure documents and contracts, and proving the necessary training and support required by a master franchise agreement.
+Sometimes these federal requirements can hamper the vision and drive that got you to where you are today, but a franchise business lawyer could help handle these aspects so you can focus on running your business.

-Our franchise attorneys could provide the legal guidance needed to start your North Carolina franchise today.
+Our franchise business attorneys could provide the legal guidance needed to start your North Carolina franchise today.
 A Charlotte franchise lawyer could help you along the road to turning your successful business model into a national franchise.

 Business owners may make the decision to offer their business model and intellectual property to other potential owners in the form of a franchise.
 However, they cannot simply advertise this opportunity and strike a deal over a handshake.
 North Carolina law requires all potential franchisors to register their franchise as a business opportunity with the North Carolina Secretary of State.
 Under North Carolina Statute §66-97, this includes submitting two copies of a franchise disclosure statement as well as a $250 registration fee.